 If you like playing tennis, the resort has a court and you can borrow bicycles if you want to explore the island.
 Although you can also do so on foot.
 Beware, the best beach is indeed the one in front of the resort.

 In a remote place like this, one of the most beautiful things to do is to simply look up and enjoy the stars.
-Aside from the beach, the resort has a star deck where they can also organise a private romantic dinner.
+Aside from the beach, one of the best beaches in Thailand, the resort has a star deck where they can also organise a private romantic dinner.

 The room was serviced every day and the turn down service was lovely.
 We even got a departure gift made of the ingredients to enjoy a Tom Yam Soup, something we will very much enjoy at home while we reminisce of a wonderful island escape in beautiful The Racha.